rlannon/SINx86/docs/Calling Convention.md

 | -32 | return address |
 | -40 | local `long int` |

+This means that before the function returns, it has to be sure to move the stack pointer back to `rbp - 32`, which can be obtained simply by looking at the offset of the last parameter and adding the width of a pointer -- in this case, it will give us an offset of `24 + 8`, yielding a return location at`[rbp - 32]`

 Now, we will look more in-depth at the rules for calling functions and returning values, as how values are passed and return depends on their data type.

 ### Function Arguments